 called.
+Key and Key-Pair Generation BCryptGenerateSymmetricKey BCryptGenerateKeyPair BCryptFinalizeKeyPair The User / Cryptographic Officer does not take any actions to explicitly start this BCryptDuplicateKey BCryptDestroyKey service.
+This service is executed whenever one of these exported functions is called.
+Key Entry and Output BCryptImportKey BCryptImportKeyPair BCryptExportKey The User / Cryptographic Officer does not take any actions to explicitly start this service.
+This service is executed whenever one of these exported functions is called.
 Encryption and Decryption BCryptEncrypt BCryptDecrypt The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed whenever one of these exported functions is Hashing and Message Authentication BCryptCreateHash BCryptHashData BCryptDuplicateHash BCryptFinishHash BCryptDestroyHash BCryptHash BCryptCreateMultiHash BCryptProcessMultiOperations called.
-The User / Cryptographic Officer does not take any actions to explicitly start this service.
 This service is executed whenever one of these exported functions is called.
+Hashing and Message Authentication BCryptCreateHash BCryptHashData BCryptDuplicateHash BCryptFinishHash BCryptDestroyHash BCryptHash BCryptCreateMultiHash BCryptProcessMultiOperations The User / Cryptographic Officer does not take any actions to explicitly start this service.
+This service is executed whenever one of these exported functions is called.
 Signing and Verification BCryptSignHash BCryptVerifySignature The User / Cryptographic Officer does not take any actions to explicitly start this service.
 This service is executed whenever one of these exported functions is called.
 Secret Agreement and Key Derivation BCryptSecretAgreement BCryptDeriveKey BCryptDestroySecret BCryptKeyDerivation BCryptDeriveKeyPBKDF2 The User / Cryptographic Officer does not take any actions to explicitly start this service.
 This service is executed whenever one of these exported functions is called.
 Show Status All Exported Functions This service is fully automatic.
 The User / Cryptographic Officer does not take any actions to explicitly start this service.
 This service is executed upon completion of an exported function.
-Self-Tests Driver Entry This service is fully automatic.
+Self-Tests DLL Entry Point This service is fully automatic.
 The User / Cryptographic Officer does not take any actions to explicitly start this service.
 This service is executed upon startup of this module.
-Zeroization BCryptDestroyKey BCryptDestroySecret The User / Cryptographic Officer does not take any actions to explicitly start this
+Zeroization BCryptDestroyKey BCryptDestroySecret The User / Cryptographic Officer does not take any actions to explicitly start this service.
+This service is executed whenever one of these exported functions is called.